-Building a Chatbot with DialogFlow and Slack
+Building a Chatbot with Dialogflow and Slack

 Chatbots come in many different styles and most chatbot solutions use directed questions and answers to guide visitors down a specific path.
-Our chatbot is different in that we we've integrated our Live Chat platform with Dialogflow and Slack in order to leverage natural language processing.
+Our chatbot is different in that we've integrated our Live Chat platform with Dialogflow and Slack in order to leverage natural language processing.

 Our implementation allows you to create dynamic chatbots on Social Intents that you can train to answer just about any questions your visitors may have.
 Best of all, it requires no coding, and no expensive upgrades in our solution.

 Here's a step by step guide to creating your first chatbot with Social Intents, Slack, and Dialogflow.